-5.15.1 Comments by Elected Members at meetings of the Council and/or Committees of the Council are covered only by qualified privilege against defamation and this qualified privilege may not extend to comments by employees.
+Comments by Elected Members at meetings of the Council and/or Committees of the Council are covered only by qualified privilege against defamation and this qualified privilege may not extend to comments by employees.

-5.15.2An Elected Member can only rely on the defence of qualified privilege whilst exercising_the proper discharge of his or her duties, and doing so in the public interest;
+An Elected Member can only rely on the defence of qualified privilege whilst exercising the proper discharge of his or her duties, and doing so in the public interest;

-5.15.3In order to maintain qualified privilege, an Elected Member should ensure that comments made are pertinent to the business of local government and, they are not made maliciously, or without due regard to whether they represent the truth.
+In order to maintain qualified privilege, an Elected Member should ensure that comments made are pertinent to the business of local government and, they are not made maliciously, or without due regard to whether they represent the truth.

-PART 67 - DEALING WITH COUNCIL PROPERTY
+PART 7 - DEALING WITH COUNCIL PROPERTY

-6.1 Use of Council Facilities, Funds, Employees, Equipment and Intellectual Property
+Use of Council Facilities, Funds, Employees, Equipment and Intellectual Property

---Elected mMembers, eCommittee mMembers and eEmployees shall:
+Elected Members, Committee Members and Employees shall:

-- (a) be scrupulously honest in the use of Council facilities, funds, employees, materials and equipment and shall not misuse them or permit their misuse, or the appearance of misuse by any other person or body; - (b) use Council resources entrusted to them effectively, economically and lawfully in the course of their duties, and not otherwise;

-(c) not use Council resources (including the services of Council employees) for private purposes, (other than when supplied as part of the contract of employment) unless properly authorised to do so;

-- not make unauthorised use of information and other intellectual property1, produced or registered by employees or external contractors for the Council.
-(The ownership -to Intellectual Property that is produced as a result of employment in official duties shall be assigned to- the City of Joondalup upon its creation); and - (e) promote the concept of pride in public property, fostering an awareness of the community's ownership of the City's natural and built environment.
+- (a) be scrupulously honest in the use of Council facilities, funds, employees, materials and equipment and shall not misuse them or permit their misuse, or the appearance of misuse by any other person or body; - (b) use Council resources entrusted to them effectively, economically and lawfully in the course of their duties, and not otherwise; - (c) not use Council resources (including the services of Council employees) for private purposes, (other than when supplied as part of the contract of employment) unless properly authorised to do so; - (d) not make unauthorised use of information and other intellectual property produced or registered by employees or external contractors for the Council.
+The ownership to Intellectual Property that is produced as a result of employment in official duties shall be assigned to the City of Joondalup upon its creation; and - (e) promote the concept of pride in public property, fostering an awareness of the community's ownership of the City's natural and built environment.

-6.2 Travelling, Sustenance and Members' Expenses
+Travelling, Sustenance and Expenses

-Elected Members, Council representatives and delegates, and eEmployees shall only claim or accept travelling and sustenance expenses arising out of travel related to matters which have a direct bearing on the conduct of their duties, services or business of the Council.
+Elected Members, Council representatives and delegates, and Employees shall only claim or accept travelling and sustenance expenses arising out of travel related to matters which have a direct bearing on the conduct of their duties, services or business of the Council.

-Elected Members shall be diligent in ensuring that those other expenses claimed in accordance with Council policy relate strictly to their function as an eElected mMember and are appropriately acquitted.
+Elected Members shall be diligent in ensuring that those other expenses claimed in accordance with Council policy relate strictly to their function as an Elected Member and are appropriately acquitted.

-PART 78 - CORPORATE OBLIGATIONS
+PART 8 - CORPORATE OBLIGATIONS

-7.1 Communication with the Community
+Communication with the Community

-Elected Members, Committee Members and eEmployees should ensure that the Council effectively communicates with, and promotes participation by, all sections of their communities, in order to achieve proper accountability.
-At all times, eElected mMembers, eCommittee mMembers and eEmployees shall focus on the customer of the City's services as being of paramount importance.
+Elected Members, Committee Members and Employees should ensure that the Council effectively communicates with, and promotes participation by, all sections of their communities, in order to achieve proper accountability.
+At all times, Elected Members, Committee Members and Employees shall focus on the customer of the City's services as being of paramount importance.

-7.1.1 Communication and Public Relations
+Communication and Public Relations

-7.1.1.1All aspects of communication by employees (including verbal, written, electronic or personal) involving the City of Joondalup's activities, must be accurate, polite and professional, and in accordance with the City of Joondalup's communication guidelines and standards.
+All aspects of communication by employees (including verbal, written, electronic or personal) involving the City of Joondalup's activities, must be accurate, polite and professional, and in accordance with the City of Joondalup's communication guidelines and standards.

-7.1.1.2As a representative of the community, Elected Members need to be not only responsive to community views, but to adequately communicate the attitudes and decisions of the Council.
+As a representative of the community, Elected Members need to be not only responsive to community views, but to adequately communicate the attitudes and decisions of the Council.
 In doing so2 Elected Members must acknowledge that: